Grandkids keeps the heart young

 Give everyone a say

-When planning your trip, remember to set realistic expectations with everyone coming from the trip.
+When planning your trip, remember to set realistic expectations for everyone who will be coming.
 Getting the whole family involved in the planning process, or representatives from each group or generation, means you can learn what everyone wants from their vacation.
-Once you understand everyone’s wants and needs, you can work together to plan your tip.
+Once you understand everyone’s wants and needs, you can work together to plan your trip.

 If planning a trip that the whole family will love feels like a lot of work, you can look into tour groups that offer family itineraries.
 There are many tours that allow your family to discover a love of travel together with expertly crafted itineraries that help you explore the world.